The second and final phase of the Short-term Collection Space Management Project closed on May 12, 2019.

-In early 2018, the Libraries embarked on the Short-term Collection Space Management Project in its ten locations.
 The Provost lifted the moratorium on de-accessioning for this project.
-The Project implemented a process that allows the Libraries to selectively remove outdated reference works and bound journals while maintaining access to materials critical for faculty and student success.
+The Project implemented a process that allows the Libraries to selectively remove bound journals and outdated reference works while maintaining access to materials critical for faculty and student success.

 The Libraries will rely on purchased e-journal archives (such as JSTOR or ScienceDirect) and our collection-sharing consortial partners (such as MOBIUS and the Greater Western Library Alliance) to provide alternative means of access to print journals housed in our collections.